narcatix/pa-editor-tutorial/videos/script.md

 By the way, don't worry about all the other properties yet.
 In this video I'm only going over the main interface of the editor.

 ##### Timeline
 Next thing I'm gonna show you is the **Timeline** that spans the entire bottom half of the editor.
 The timeline is where we can see the representation of all the gameplay objects in the level placed at specific points in time, which we only have one of right now.
-I can click on an object in this window and that will select it just like clicking on its shapes in the Level Preview did.
+I can click on an object in this window and that will select it just like clicking on its shape in the Level Preview did.

 If I click play on the Control Bar you will see the blue handle starts moving to the right, indicating that the time is advancing.
 We call this blue handle a "Scrubber".
 By the way, the shortcut to play or pause the level is Spacebar.